-Additionally, the General Assembly and the State Corporation Commission should continue monitoring potential impacts to ratepayers, especially to ensure that low-income Virginians are not disproportionately impacted by rate increases.
+Additionally, the General Assembly and the State Corporation Commission should continue monitoring potential impacts to ratepayers, especially to ensure that low-income Virginians are

-VML supports efforts to protect current net metering compensation and to allow for increased system capacity purchased to reflect future needs.
-The current limitations on non-utility scale photo voltaic generation system size should be examined for removal of restrictions.
-VML requests provisions for true community solar to be allowed to gain a broader set of customers for solar energy, including third-party owned and financed community solar.

-VML supports the creation of an independent office of the consumer advocate within the state government to actively participate in the siting of gas, liquid, and electric transmission lines.
+- monitoring potential impacts to ratepayers, especially to ensure that low-in not disproportionately impacted by rate increases. - 7 - 8 VML supports efforts to protect current net metering compensation and to allow for increased - 9 system capacity purchased to reflect future needs.
+The current limitations on non-utility scale - 10 photo voltaic generation system size should be examined for removal of restrictions.
+VML - 11 requests provisions for true community solar to be allowed to gain a broader set of customers for 12 solar energy, including third-party owned and financed community solar. - 13 - VML supports the creation of an independent office of the consumer advocate within the state - 15 government to actively participate in the siting of gas, liquid, and electric transmission lines. - 16